euyogi/Notebook-CompetitiveProgramming/README.md

 /**
  *  @param  g  Graph (w, v).
  *  @param  s  Starting vertex.
- *  @return    Vectors with smallest distances from every vertex to s.
+ *  @return    Vector with smallest distances from every vertex to s.
  *
  *  The graph can only have weights 0 and 1.
  *